 The Group has adopted a policy to revalue the principal asset every five years with an interim valuation performed in year three of the cycle and in other years if there is evidence that the value has changed significantly.
-The movement in fair value is recognised in other comprehensive income and accumulated in equity in a revaluation reserve, except that a deficit which is in excess of any previously recognised surplus over depreciated cost relating to the same property, or the reversal of such a deficit, is charged to the Consolidated Profit and Loss Account.
-A deficit which represents a clear consumption of economic benefits is charged to the Consolidated Profit and Loss Account regardless of any such previous surplus.
+The movement in fair value is recognised in other comprehensive income and accumulated in equity in a revaluation reserve, except that a deficit which is in excess of any previously recognised surplus over depreciated cost relating to the same property, or the reversal of such a deficit, is charged to profit or loss.
+A deficit which represents a clear consumption of economic benefits is charged to profit or loss regardless of any such previous surplus.

-Where depreciation charges are increased following a revaluation, an amount equal to the increase is transferred annually from the revaluation reserve to the Consolidated Profit and Loss Account as a movement on reserves.
+Where depreciation charges are increased following a revaluation, an amount equal to the increase is transferred annually from the revaluation reserve to the Profit and Loss Account as a movement on reserves.

-At each reporting date the Group and Company assess whether there is any indication of impairment.
+At each reporting date the Company and the Group assess whether there is any indication of impairment.
 If such indication exists, the recoverable amount of the asset is determined which is the higher of its fair value less costs to sell and its value in use.
 An impairment loss is recognised where the carrying amount exceeds the recoverable amount.

-2.12 Investments
+2.13 Investments